tutors-sdk/tutors-reference-manual/unit-0/note-01/note.md

 # Getting Started

-The bascs model of Tutors
+The basic model of Tutors

 Tutors is a collection of open source components and services supporting the creation of transformative learning experiences using open web standards.
 It consists of two key components: